French report claims payment of 1.1 mn euros in Rafale deal: Cong seeks probe; BJP rejects it as 'completely baseless' | Politics

-The Congress on Monday sought a thorough probe in the Rafale jet deal and demanded answers from Prime Minister Narendra Modi, after a French media report claimed that a payment of 1.1 million Euros was made by the aircraft manufacturer to a ''middleman'', a charge denied as ''completely baseless'' by the BJP.
+The Congress on Monday sought a thorough probe in the Rafale jet deal and demanded answers from the Prime Minister, after a French media report claimed that a payment of 1.1 million Euros was made by the aircraft manufacturer to a ''middleman'', a charge denied as ''completely baseless'' by the BJP, which also accused the opposition party of trying to ''weaken'' the security forces.

 Referring to the report by Mediapart, a French online journal, Chief Congress spokesperson Randeep Surjewala claimed that the report has proved that there was corruption in the biggest defence deal, and asked why action should not be taken against those involved, including Dassault Aviation, for violating the defence procurement procedure, which clearly entails that there will be no middlemen.